Kianrad/EYZMedia/README.md

 -Test
 To run the Test just type "npm test"

--Using
+-Use
 I've created some api to check functionality

 --http://localhost:3003/api/list
-at the first it deletes the whole data from the database then fetch data from the url (No.1) and then it save all data into database (No.2)
+at the first it deletes the whole data from the database then fetches data from the url (No.1) and then it saves all data into database (No.2)

 --http://localhost:3003/api/identify
 it fetch some information form the database (No.3)